urb-ch/prog2/README.md

 Working hours tracker.

 The user will enter his working hours and the data will be stored.
 The data will then be check against the official working hours and over/undertime will be calculated.
 The user will get an overview how many hours he worked per day and get a report how much over or undertime he currently has.
 The programm will also include a possibility to see when the user usually generates over- or undertime.
+Using plotly visualization

 Needed functions:
 1. User working hour entries  - DONE
-   1.1 Daily overview (current date)
+   1.1 Daily overview (current date)   - DONE
 2. Official working hours store  - DONE stored in JSON
-3. User working and official hours check
+3. User working and official hours check  - DONE
     3.1.
-Print over or undertime
+Print over or undertime  DONE
-5. Print on which days most over- undertime is generated
+5. Print on which days most over- undertime is generated  - Reduced to specific day - DONE
-6. Visualize data
+6. Visualize data - DONE - Visualizing in Chart format and Plot for overtime

 Step by step idea Frontend: